Pilots in Asiana crash relied on automatic equipment for airspeed

 The pilot in charge of landing the plane on Saturday was in training on the 777 and was roughly halfway through the process, while seated next to him was a co-pilot on his first flight as an instructor.
 Both were experienced pilots, although they had not flown together before, Hersman said.

 "At about 500 feet, he realized that they were low," Hersman told reporters, referring to the instructor pilot's account of the failed last-second attempts to avoid Saturday's disaster.
-"Between 500 and 200 feet, they had a lateral deviation and they were low.
+"Between 500 and 200 feet (150 and 60 meters), they had a lateral deviation and they were low.
 They were trying to correct at that point."

 Referring to the instructor pilot, she said it was not until 200 feet that "he recognized the auto-throttles were not maintaining speed" and tried to abort the landing.
 Hersman had previously said that the plane had been at an altitude of 200 feet 16 seconds before crashing.